gerpy/muos-artwork/games-scraping/scripts/README.md

 ### Adapt the script

-You need to modify the script to point to the XML mix you want to use.
+- You need to modify the script to point to the XML mix you want to use
+- You also need to replace `login:password` by your Screenscraper.fr credentials

 ### Usage